n8n-io/n8n-benchmarking/README.md

 ...
 Apply complete!
 Resources: 12 added, 0 changed, 0 destroyed.
 ```

-6. Wait for the tests to finish and results to be recieved by the provided endpoint.
+6. Wait for the tests to finish.
+The endpoint you provided should receive results.

 ## Concept

 Deploy and run n8n benchmarking tests using [Vegeta](https://github.com/tsenart/vegeta).

-The n8n instances are setup and tests workflows are injected and activated.
+Terraform sets up the n8n instances, then loads and activates the tests workflows.
 The workflows are then triggered by Vegeta attacks at various rates.

-The results are collected in the runner instances.
-Once all the tests have completed, the results are sent to the provided endpoint via POST request, in JSON format.
+The runner instances collect the results.
+Once all the tests have completed, Terraform sends the results to the provided endpoint using a POST request, in JSON format.

 ## Tests

-Tests are defined in tests file for each of the modes in `vegeta` folder.
+Tests are defined in tests file for each of the modes in the `vegeta` folder.

 ```
 1 100 120 100